-The bumper crowds at the recent Supershows appears to be a good sign that demand for RVs is still strong.
-A sign to get your order placed asap?
+The bumper crowds at the recent Supershows appear to be a good sign that demand for RVs is still strong.
+A sign to get your order placed ASAP?

 While buyers may have to contend with a wait in delivery times, they will have plenty of choice with manufacturers continuing to release new models and several new brands entering the market.

 The great news for our caravan buyers over the past year has been the continuing low interest rate scenario.
 While Jade Caravan Finance guarantees cheaper caravan loan interest rates at all times, with the official cash rate at historic lows we have been able to sharpen our own pencil even more.

 While the RBA Governor, Philip Lowe, insists that the Bank is looking to 2023/24 for conditions to be right for a rate increase, conversations in some circles still persist that rates will need to be increased before then.
 Most of this talk is based on the housing market.
 In the past week, Mr Lowe has stated that while the RBA does not target the housing price market it did keep a watchful eye on the level of household borrowings.
 He also reportedly said that the regulators had commenced discussions around possible responses to this increase in household debt.

 The labour market indicators continue to be strong but the inflation rate which the RBA has previously indicated as key to any rate rise is currently not in the bank’s target range.